 If you’re injured in a work-related car accident, keep these steps in mind:

 - Get medical help as soon as you can.
 If your accident was serious, someone may have called 911 for emergency medical help.
 If you have not yet seen a doctor about your injuries, however, you should do so as soon as you can.
 The doctor can establish exactly where and how badly you are injured, monitor your health for potential complications, and help you get on track to the fullest possible recovery.

-Keep every doctor’s appointment, both the appointments for follow-up care with your own doctor and appointments with any specialists that the doctor refers you to for additional care.
-If you can’t make it too an appointment because you are in too much pain, be sure to tell the office when you call to cancel.
+- Keep all your doctor appointments.
+Keep every doctor appointment, whether it is for follow-up care with your own doctor or with a specialist that the doctor refers you to for additional care.
+If you can’t make it to an appointment because you are in too much pain, be sure to tell the office your reason when you call to cancel.
 If you are prescribed medication or medical devices, use them according to the instructions.
 Likewise, if you see other health care providers like physical or occupational therapists, keep up on the exercises that they ask you to do.
 By doing this, you will help your medical providers document and track the full extent of your injuries, and you will help yourself recover as fully as possible.

 - File a worker’s compensation car accident at work claim.
-If you believe your car accident was work-related, don’t hesitate to file a worker’s compensation claim with your employer – even if you think you may have been at fault.
+If you believe your car accident was work-related, don’t hesitate to file a worker’s compensation claim with your employer, even if you think you may have been at fault.
 Doing so helps you to protect any right to worker’s compensation that you have.
-If you are having trouble filing your claim or you believe your employer or the workers’ compensation insurer may try to fight it, work with a lawyer who can help.
+If you are having trouble filing your claim or you believe your employer or the worker’s compensation insurer may try to fight it, enlist a lawyer who can help.

+- Collect information and documentation.
 Keep copies of all the bills related to your accident, including medical bills, costs of repairing or replacing any damaged property, and an estimate of the wages you have lost while you take time off work to recover from your injuries.
-Also, keep track of the miles you drive to and from doctors’ appointments and the costs of medication, medical devices, and other things you need to heal your injuries.
+Also, keep track of the miles you drive to and from doctor appointments as well as the costs of medication, medical devices, and other things you need to heal your injuries.
 If you have to hire someone to do the tasks you did at home before you were hurt, like yardwork, childcare, or cleaning, keep track of what you pay for these as well.

 - Speak to an experienced lawyer about your car accident while working.
-Work-related car accidents require injured persons to navigate two complex areas of Indiana law: workers’ compensation and liability for car accidents.
+Work-related car accidents require injured persons to navigate two complex areas of Indiana law: worker’s compensation and liability for car accidents.
 When you are already struggling to recover from a serious injury, understanding these two areas of law and how they interact can feel like too much to handle.
 Choose an Indiana attorney with experience in these areas of law who can take the burden off your shoulders, so that you can focus all your energy on getting well.